The Hum (O'Hooley & Tidow album)

 The Hum, the third album by the folk music duo O'Hooley & Tidow, was released on 17 February 2014 and received four-starred reviews in The Guardian and The Irish Times.
-Inspired by the sights and sounds of the Colne Valley, it has been described as "a collection of songs paying homage to the West Riding village of Golcar", the former industrial village in the West Riding of Yorkshire where Belinda O'Hooley and Heidi Tidow share a home together.
+Inspired by the sights and sounds of the Colne Valley, it has been described as "a collection of songs paying homage to the West Riding village of Golcar", the former industrial village in the West Riding of Yorkshire where Belinda O'Hooley and Heidi Tidow then lived.

 Production

 The vocals, piano, electric piano and accordion on the album were recorded in Golcar, Huddersfield, by Belinda O'Hooley, Heidi Tidow and Neil Ferguson of Chumbawamba.
-The other instruments were arranged, performed and recorded at Tunehouse Studio, London, by Gerry Diver.
-The album was mixed and produced by Gerry Diver at Tunehouse Studio, London.
+The other instruments were arranged, performed and recorded at Tunehouse Studio, London, by Gerry Diver, who also mixed and produced the album there.
+The design was by Martin Rowsell at Simply Marvellous Music.

 Release

 The album was released on 17 February 2014 on the No Masters label.
 Two songs from the album – "Summat's Brewin'" and "Peculiar Brood" – were released as a single on 20 July 2014.
-A live version of "Summat's Brewin'" was released in August 2015 on their album of the same name.
+A live version of "Summat's Brewin'" was included on their album of the same name, released in August 2015.

 On 7 September 2014 O'Hooley & Tidow released a video of a live performance of "Peculiar Brood", a portrayal of suicide bombing from a mother’s perspective, using bird imagery.
 It was filmed by Minster Studios at Holy Trinity Church, Leeds.